Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/amazon-s3-import.md

 - The file’s format.
 For example: CSV (with a particular delimiter), or lines of JSON objects.
 - How to map each row from the file to an Amplitude event.

-The converter file tells Amplitude how to process the ingested files and is created in two steps: first, configure the compression type, file name, and escape characters for your files.
-Then use JSON to describe the rules your converter will follow.
+The converter file tells Amplitude how to process the ingested files.
+Create it in two steps: first, configure the compression type, file name, and escape characters for your files.
+ Then use JSON to describe the rules your converter follows.

 The converter language describes extraction of a value given a JSON element.
 This is specified by a SOURCE_DESCRIPTION, which includes: